jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

-[Implementing DevSecOps](../how-to-implement-devsecops/) should mean that every developer is as responsible as anyone on the security team for running security tools to test their work.
+[Implementing DevSecOps](../how-to-implement-devsecops/) should mean that every developer is as responsible as anyone on the security team for  the security of the software.
 Further,
-they can increase their secure coding knowledge by fixing the issues found by the scans.
+they can increase their secure coding knowledge by fixing the issues found by continuous security tests.
 The role of the security team is to provide training, as well as additional help and guidance.
 They no longer carry the whole load of security on their shoulders.